 7. Natural Dog Company Skin Soother Balm

-Natural Dog Company Skin Soother Balm uses chamomile, cocoa butter, and calendula to moisturize and calm irritated skin.
-It's easy to apply and safe if licked, making it a good fit for pet owners seeking a natural, mess-free solution for mild to moderate hot spots.
+Natural Dog Company Skin Soother Balm uses 100% natural, non-toxic ingredients like chamomile, cocoa butter, and calendula to moisturize and calm irritated skin.
+It's ideal for pet owners seeking a clean, mess-free application and peace of mind about ingredients.

 8. Paw Science Hydrocortisone Anti-Itch Lotion

-• Safe for sensitive zones: Suitable for face folds and paws
+- Safe for sensitive and hard-to-reach areas like folds and paws

 Buying Guide: How to Choose the Best Home Remedy for Dog Hot Spots